-The Davis-Bacon Act, and various state related acts, require contractors to pay all laborers and mechanics working on covered construction contracts the locally prevailing wage and fringe benefit for the work they perform.
+The Davis-Bacon Act, and various state prevailing wage acts, require contractors to pay all laborers and mechanics working on covered construction contracts the locally prevailing wage and fringe benefit for the work they perform.

-A contractor or subcontractor performing work subject to the Act can discharge its prevailing wage obligation by paying cash, making payments or incurring costs for “bona fide” fringe benefits, or a combination of these methods.
+A contractor or subcontractor performing work subject to the Act can discharge its fringe obligation by paying it as wages, making payments towards or incurring costs for “bona fide” fringe benefit plans, or a combination of these methods.

 Please note: This decision is at the discretion of the contractor not the employee.